Rambanapasi/Much-Ado-Dividends/Thesis/README.md

 # Putting it together

--   please note that I use dividend portfolios and dividend indexes interchangeably

 Over time, dividend portfolios, whether HY or DGPS, have exhibited positive excess returns as indicated by cumulative returns.
 While the UK_HY index has shown the highest cumulative return, this trend is not